|

 The situation required that they restore and they had not done a backup

 in over two weeks.
-The result is
+The result is they

-Backup Procedure Your weekly
+Weekly/Monthly Backup Procedure

-and monthly backups should be a complete backup of all the information
+weekly and monthly backups should be a complete backup of all the information

 (programs and data) on your server.
 A